 - The fish has large eyes, two separated dorsal fins, no pelvic or pectoral fins, a single mid-dorsal nostril, and seven obvious gill openings on each side.

-- Larvae are up to 18 cm long, blind, and wormlike, with a black to pale grey body and a light underside.
+- Larvae are up to 18 cm (7 in) long, blind, and wormlike, with a black to pale grey body and a light underside.

-- In larvae 4 cm or longer, the first and second dorsal fins are distinctly separate.
+- In larvae 4 cm (1.5 in) or longer, the first and second dorsal fins are distinctly separate.

 Similar native species, include: Silver Lamprey (Ichthyomyzon unicuspis), Chestnut Lamprey (I. castaneus), Northern Brook Lamprey (I. fossor), American Brook Lamprey (Lampetra appendix), and the American Eel (Anguilla rostrata).